tomtalp/pyERGM/docs/custom_metrics.md

 3. The `calculate` function receives the input graph as a numpy adjacency matrix and calculates the number of nodes with in-degree greater than or equal to $\frac{n}{2}$ and returns a single scalar value.

 ## Supporting multiple statistics
 Some metrics return multiple statistics.
-For example, the `InDegree` metric calculate the indegree of each node in the graph.
-To support multiple statistics, the `calculate` function should simply return a numpy array of statistics, instead of a scalar value.
+For example, the `InDegree` metric calculates the indegree of each node in the graph.
+To support multiple statistics, the `calculate` function should simply return a collection of statistics, instead of a scalar value.
+This can either be a list or a numpy array.

-Moreover, metrics with multiple statistics should also support the `indices_to_ignore` attribute, which allows the user to exclude certain statistics from the calculation (see the [Introduction to graph metrics](../metrics/) page for more information).

-The `Metric` class already has an `_indices_to_ignore` attribute, so your new metric should allow the user to pass a list of indices to ignore to the metric constructor -
+Moreover, metrics with multiple statistics should also support the `indices_to_ignore` attribute, which allows pyERGM to exclude certain statistics from the calculation (see the [Introduction to graph metrics](../metrics/) page for more information).
+Your new metric should allow the user to pass a list of indices to ignore to the metric constructor, and it has to save it as `self._indices_to_ignore` -

 ```python
 from copy import deepcopy